bduong4/just-the-docs/docs/task_2.md

 This means you will not be able to accidentally give "Full Access" to users when you only want them to be able to view your remote desktop.

 This section will go over how you can manage your settings to set your remote desktop to only accept "View and show" requests.

+---
+## Allowing Only "View and show" Connections

+These instructions will show you how to change your settings to allow only "View and show" connections to your remote desktop.

+---